eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 commitment, the feature is not included in the release and is simply "postponed" to the next release cycle.

-We occassionally also schedule *patch releases*, which only include (backward compatible) bug fixes.
+We occasionally also schedule *patch releases*, which only include (backward compatible) bug fixes.
 These releases are typically planned on short notice and can be done without much in the way of formal review.